10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 Things to Consider When Booking a Hotel in Banff

 It’s crucial to analyze how much time you’ll spend in the hotel room on your Banff vacation.
-We are out from morning until night in Banff in the summer, meaning we spend very little time in hotel rooms; aside from sleeping and getting ready, we are never there.
+We are out from morning until night in Banff in the summer.
+If you’re like us, this might mean spending very little time in hotel rooms; aside from sleeping and getting ready.
+So maybe your hotel room doesn’t matter as much during this time?

 However, when the sun sets at 4pm in Banff in the winter, you’ll likely be spending a bit more time in your room, so where you stay may be more important to you.